Director of the Curricular Resource Center / Associate Dean of the College

-Prior to this, for twelve years she was the Executive Director of the Venture Consortium, a group of colleges committed to offering programs for students and resources for consortium faculty and staff about experiential learning for social responsibility.
+Prior to this, for twelve years Peggy was the Executive Director of the Venture Consortium, a group of colleges committed to offering programs for students and resources for consortium faculty and staff about experiential learning for social responsibility.
 She started her career in higher education as Coordinator of Brown's then named Resource Center from 1994-1996.
 She graduated from Brown with an A.B. in American civilization in 1993 and completed her masters degree in Public Humanities (at Brown) in 2013.

 Originally from Long Island, New York, she lives in Warwick, RI with her husband and two sons.